 Our management must determine whether to record our wireless revenues using the gross or net method of reporting.
 Determining whether revenue should be reported gross or net is based on an assessment of various factors, mainly whether we are acting as the principal in offering services to the customer or whether we are acting as an agent in the transaction.
-To the extent we are acting as a principal in a transaction, we report as revenue the payments received on a gross basis, and reports as costs of revenue the amounts attributable to services provided by mobile network operators and other vendors.
+To the extent we are acting as a principal in a transaction, we report as revenue the payments received on a gross basis, and report as costs of revenue the amounts attributable to services provided by mobile network operators and other vendors.
 To the extent we are acting as an agent in a transaction, we report on a net basis reporting as revenue the payments received less commission and other payments to third parties.
 The determination of whether we are serving as principal or agent in a transaction is judgmental in nature and based on an evaluation of the terms of an arrangement.

 Based on our assessment, the majority of our wireless revenues are recorded on a gross basis.
 We have primary responsibility for fulfillment and acceptability of the wireless services.
 The content and nature of the wireless services are designed and developed by us (either independently or with third parties) and originate from our Websites, our links located on third parties' Websites, or one of our dedicated phone numbers.
 The mobile network operators that we contract with to deliver these services to the end customers are not involved in the design or development of the services that are provided by us.
 The end customer purchases the wireless content, community access or value-added services, such as news, weather forecast, chatting, entertainment information, ring tones, and logo downloads and various other mobile related products provided to mobile phone users.
-The end customer receives identical services from us regardless of which mobile network operator is used to deliver the message.
-In addition, we provide customer services to the end customers directly and we could be requested by the mobile network operators to assume the credit risk if the operators are not able to collect fees from the end customers.
-We have determined that in addition to the indicators of gross reporting, there are also certain indicators of net reporting, including the fact that the mobile network operators set maximum prices that we can charge and that the mobile network operators also have the right to set requirements and procedures associated with using their platform.
-However, we have determined that the gross revenue reporting indicators are stronger, because we are the primary obligor, adds value to the products, has inventory risk related to content and products, and has reasonable pricing latitude.
+The end customer receives identical services from us regardless of which mobile network operators to assume the credit risk if the operators are not able to collect fees from the end customers.
+We have determined that in addition to the indicators of gross reporting, there are also certain indicators of net reporting, including the fact that the mobile network operators set maximum prices that we can charge and that the mobile network operators are stronger, because we are the primary obligor, adds value to the products, has inventory risk related to content and products, and has reasonable pricing latitude.